 We offer the following screenings:

 - Depression (with Video Doctor)

 - Brief Screen for Adolescent Depression

 These screenings are anonymous and are not intended to be a diagnosis.
-The screening tools can help you identify signs that you or someone you know might have a behavioral health issue.
+The screening tools can help you identify signs that you or someone you know might have a mental health and/or addiction issue.
 The results only indicate that you may benefit from a professional consultation and services.

 Click this link to access the screening program: http://www.mentalhealthscreening.org/screening/ADAMHSCC